icollier77/Bootstrap-Portfolio/README.md

 #### `Bootstrap framework`

-In general, [Bootstrap][bootstrap-url] proved to be a valuable tool for creating website.
+In general, [Bootstrap][bootstrap-url] proved to be a valuable tool for creating a webpage.
 I found that I could still customize my design to make it my own, but the in-built classes sped up the work significantly.
 The biggest challenge lies in learning the different classes and how to combine them to achieve the desired effect.
 For that, I found it very helpful to watch various YouTube tutorial and code along line by line.

 #### `Design Tools`
-I feel that I still need to master [Figma][figma-url] and [Font Awesome][font-awesome-url] properly as well to really benefit from their features.
+I feel that I still need to master [Figma][figma-url] and [Font Awesome][font-awesome-url] properly to really benefit from their features.

 #### `Media Queries`
 I still had to use one `media query` to switch between _text links_ and _icon links_ in the **Contact** section when the webpage is displayed on a small screen size.